IMSweeney/Udacity_Mouse_Maze_Project/README.md

 # Project Definition
 ## Project Overview
-*Student provides a high-level overview of the project.
-Background information such as the problem domain, the project origin, and related data sets or input data is provided.*

 Path planing has become one of the forefront domains in artificial inteligence.
 One common application is for the navigation of robots through a maze, such as in [Micromouse](https://en.wikipedia.org/wiki/Micromouse) competitions.
 To make this possible there are several components.
 The first, environment sensing, involves the input of data about the environment through physical (or virtual) sensors.
 The second, SLAM, or simultanious localization and mapping involves the use of this sensor data to create a map of a given area while also maintaining some knowledge of the robot's position.
 The final piece is the path planning itself, generally an algorithm using a map of the environment and the location of the goal to plan the next best move.